-Worksite disputes are not uncommon.
+Construction disputes are not uncommon.
 Given the sheer number of stakeholders involved in a project—from general contractors and subcontractors to engineers, surveyors, project managers, and others—the chances of a dispute are inherently high.
 Add the challenges associated with manual data entry and rudimentary communication channels, and the difficulty in resolving those disputes can be extremely frustrating.

 Drone data has proven to be a reliable source of information that contractors look to when addressing worksite disputes.
 In fact, one in four Propeller customers reported that they have successfully resolved a contractor dispute using drone data.

 Drone surveying provides an accurate, bird’s eye view of what’s happening on the ground.
-By leveraging drone survey data, all stakeholders can access a centralized source of truth for progress over time, enabling execution of designs with greater precision, and providing a critical view into the project that allows contractors to catch errors before they become disputes in the first place.
+By leveraging drone survey data, all stakeholders can access a centralized, unbiased source of truth for progress over time, enabling execution of designs with greater precision, and providing a critical view into the project that allows contractors to catch errors before they become disputes in the first place.

-Let’s take a closer look at 4 ways we’ve seen clients resolve conflicts with drone data.
+Now, let’s take a closer look at 4 ways we’ve seen clients resolve conflicts with drone data.

 #1: Capture initial worksite conditions in pre-bid and takeoff surveys

 At Propeller, we’re huge advocates for surveying a site at the earliest opportunity.
 Conducting your own survey before you move an inch of dirt—or even submit a bid—has several benefits.